Menu

 Child Support

-Child support for Los Angeles family court cases is calculated by taking into consideration a parent’s income, deductions, and time that the parent spends with their child (called a “timeshare”), among other factors.
+Child support for Los Angeles family court cases is calculated by taking into consideration many factors including each parent’s income or ability to earn, deductions, and time that the parent spends with their child (called a “timeshare”), among other factors.
 Sometimes, child support is relatively simple to calculate.
-Other times, the input factors used to determine child support are not agreeable between parties and in those situations, a Los Angeles Family Court judge needs to make findings and enter an order for support.
+Other times, the input factors used to determine child support are not easy to determine or agreeable between parties.
+In those situations, a Los Angeles Family Court judge needs to make findings and enter an order for support.
 For example, in cases where one parent is self-employed, there might be significant differences of opinion as to what deductions should be allowed in order to calculate the actual income of the parent.
-As another example, where a parent is unemployed or underemployed, the parties may disagree that some income would be “imputed” to that parent for purposes of calculating child support.
+As another example, where a parent is unemployed or underemployed, the parties may disagree that income should be “imputed” to that parent for purposes of calculating child support.

 When parties are married and then separate, the issue of spousal support, maintenance or alimony may arise.
 These terms are synonymous and simply stand for the proposition that one spouse would pay some money on a monthly basis to his or her spouse in order for that spouse to meet their needs.
 This issue is often heavily contested as the recipient spouse usually wants as much money as possible, and the spouse required to pay wants to pay as little as possible.